ARTbio/metavisitor/docs/use_case_3-2.md

+#### Use Case 3-2's aim

+In this Use Case, Metavisitor is used to search for the presence of viruses and identify them in RNA sequencing data of serums of children suffering from fevers of unknown origins.
+To compare Metavisitor's results to [Yozwiak *et al*](https://dx.doi.org/10.1371%2Fjournal.pntd.0001485).

+---
 ## Input data for Use Case 3-2

 As for the previous Use Cases 1, 2 and 3-1, the first step is to collect all input data in an history that we will name `Input data for Use Case 3-2`.